-The ancient practice of Yoga exercises strongly advocates breathing exercises known as Pranayama.
-These exercises involve various types of controlled breathing techniques.
+The ancient practice of Yoga exercises strongly advocates breathing exercises known as Pranayama. although these exercises involve various types of controlled breathing techniques.
 Prana means the fundamental element of life, and Yoga associates it with the process of breathing.
-Breathing with alternate nostrils is the crucial aspect of Anuloma Viloma Pranayama.
-One can practice Pranayama at any place with no need for any equipment.
+However, breathing with alternate nostrils is the crucial aspect of Anuloma Viloma Pranayama.
+So one can practice Pranayama at any place with no need for any equipment.

 What is anuloma viloma pranayama?

-Pranayama is a suitable breathing exercise for the benefit of the mind and body.
-Breathing is necessary for obtaining oxygen from the environment.
+First, pranayama is a suitable breathing exercise to benefit the mind and body.
+So, breathing is necessary for obtaining oxygen from the environment.
 Oxygen is the main element of the Prana or life.

-Anuloma Viloma Pranayama aims at detoxification of the entire nervous system.
-It calms the mind and eliminates the harmful effects of stress in day-to-day life.
+Although it aims at detoxification of the entire nervous system.
+However, it calms the mind and eliminates the harmful effects of stress in day-to-day life.

-Anuloma Viloma is the Yogic breathing technique.
-It belongs to the conscious breathing exercises under Pranayama, a branch of Yoga devoted entirely to breathing.
+Now, anuloma Viloma pranayama is the Yogic breathing technique.
+So it belongs to the conscious breathing exercises under Pranayama, a branch of Yoga devoted entirely to breathing.

 The prefixes Anu and Vi refer to ‘With and Against’ in the ancient Sanskrit language.
-The repetitive cycle of Anuloma Viloma pranayama has a cleansing effect of refreshing one’s mind.
+Accordingly, the repetitive cycle of Anuloma Viloma pranayama has a cleansing effect of refreshing one’s mind.

-The simple breathing exercise requires alternate inhalation and exhalation through different nostrils.
-You need to gently close a nostril to restrict breathing while keeping the other nostril open.
+Now the simple breathing exercise requires alternate inhalation and exhalation through different nostrils.
+It would help if you gently closed a nostril to restrict breathing while keeping the other nostril open.
 The process continues with alternate restrictions of both nostrils.
 The initial purpose of various breathing exercises was to tune the mind for practising multiple Yoga postures and routines.

 The sheer simplicity of the Anuloma Viloma breathing technique makes it suitable for daily practice irrespective of the time and palace.